 While the first appointment at a WIC location is required for an application, further appointments are required every few months.
 What to expect at a WIC certification meeting is different from what to expect at a WIC appointment.
 Staff will be available to counsel program beneficiaries through the program and into better health for themselves or their children, and different WIC appointments will require different things from the participants.

 WIC is federally-funded, but it is administered by 90 state agencies.
 These agencies include all 50 states, the federal trust lands, territories like Puerto Rico and Guam and the District of Columbia.
 Each state agency has its own forms, rules and process to apply for WIC.
-To learn how to apply in your state, download our comprehensive guide.
+To learn how to apply in your state, download our free guide.